 An introduction to identifying external dog parasites

-These are parasites that live either on top of or within the skin itself.
-Some external parasites may only cause superficial skin problems but some may be carriers for other organisms that can be a problem in themselves.
+External dog parasites live either on top of or within your dog’s skin.
+A parasite benefits by deriving nutrients at it’s hosts expense.
+Some external dog parasites may only cause superficial skin problems, but some may be carriers for other organisms that can be a problem in themselves.

 Lice infestations are seen most commonly in young, old and debilitated dogs.
 They are transmitted through contact.
 There are two types of lice: sucking lice which feed on blood and if severe can lead to anaemia and biting lice that feed on skin.
 Adults and their eggs or ‘nits’ can often be seen on the dog’s hair shafts with the naked eye.
 Both types lead to a scurfy, dry coat and sometimes cause itchiness.
 Treatment is simple with the appropriate product, also be sure to treat the environment.

 Ticks in dogs are a common type of external parasite.
 Ixodes is the most common tick found in the UK.
 Dogs often pick them up whilst walking in grassland, scrub and shrubs mainly between March and November.
 They look like round, dark swellings attached to the skin and are often mistaken for growths.

 In general, they cause only a local reaction on the skin, but they can carry several dangerous diseases, namely, Lyme disease in the UK (Erlichiosis and Babesiosis can occur in areas of Europe).
 A number of flea treatments will protect against ticks and care must be taken if any attempt is made to remove to ensure the mouthparts are not left behind as this can cause a reaction and possibly infection to result.